giantswarm/fmt/kubernetes/annotations_and_labels.md

   services (i.e. K8s components) or `managed` for Giant Swarm managed services (i.e. networking, DNS, monitoring, ingress controller, etc.).
 Latter would be managed by `chart-operator`.

+## Common Labels (for guest cluster nodes)

+- `release.giantswarm.io/version` - value should be the used Giant Swarm release version, e.g. `2.3.0`.
+Should be applied to all Kubernetes nodes, regardless of their role.
+- `OPERATOR.giantswarm.io/version` - value should be the used operator
+  version bundle version, e.g. `1.0.0`. `OPERATOR` might be `kvm-operator`.
+  Should be applied to all Kubernetes nodes, regardless of their role.
+- `giantswarm.io/provider` - value should be the installation's provider, e.g.
+  `kvm`, `aws`, or `azure`.
+Should be applied to all Kubernetes nodes, regardless of their role.

 ## Finalizers